 1. Improved upper extremity function and gait endurance

 2. Increased cortical thickness in motor areas (primary motor cortex and supplementary motor area).

 3. Elicited functional improvements and neuroanatomical changes after just eight days of training

 4. Elicited improvements even though participants were out of the acute recovery period

 5. Was feasible and efficacious delivered in an enriched day-camp setting,

 This is the first study to show an increase in functional task performance associated with an increase in cortical thickness in post-hemispherectomy individuals.
 This study used robot-assisted rehabilitation in a program of short-duration, high-intensity, task-specific training.

-From American Academy of Neurology poster presentation, 2015.
+From the American Academy of Neurology meeting poster presentation, 2015.

 AAN Poster 2015 Robocamp (Power Point)